How to Self-Publish on Amazon KDP in 2021

 Instead of going through the entire process on your own, try out digital publishing platforms like PublishDrive.
 The team develops tools for publishing, managing, and promoting your book worldwide.
 Here are the things to know when publishing with PublishDrive:

-- You keep your existing links, reviews, and ratings when moving a book over to the platform.
+- You keep your existing links, reviews, and ratings when moving titles over to the platform.
 Plus, continuously track rankings and reviews on Amazon and Goodreads.

 - Easily add print-on-demand and audiobook.